bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 I mean, just the status of the of the spec.
 Yeah.
 OK, well, so the one and only Roasbeef proposed the spec about a year ago, I think now, and like has gotten really good feedback from kind of all parties.
-And I think, so the 'LND' implementation is pretty close to being done, and I think 'LDK', but I'm not sure, has also made quite a bit of progress.
+And I think, so the LND implementation is pretty close to being done, and I think LDK, but I'm not sure, has also made quite a bit of progress.
 The spec is not merged yet, but hopefully with the spec meeting coming up, we can make some progress there and get it merged.
 But all parties seem to be pretty happy with how it's turned out.